edoplaza/marleyspoon/README.md

-# Marley Spoon Technical Excercise
+# Marley Spoon Technical Exercise

 This is a simple excercise which follows this list of requirements: